HowveYoobin/Big_Data_Design/Team_project/README.md

    4. We ignored the accessibility from the ground traffic.

 ### 7. A relationship between warehouse size and the amount of delivery traffic in Hwaseong has been established by Linear Regression.
-* We established a linear relationship between warehouse width in Hwaseong and demand in order to assign weights to the data points (warehouse locations) on the map.
-(We couldn't utilize delivery data from Gyeongsangbuk-do since the data from Hwaseong was the only available dataset for delivery demand.)
+* We assumed that the delivery volume of a warehouse is linearly related to its width.
+Consequently, we established a linear relationship between the warehouse width in Hwaseong and the demand to assign weights to the data points (warehouse locations) on the map.
+Unfortunately, we couldn't utilize delivery data from Gyeongsangbuk-do as the dataset from Hwaseong was the only available source for delivery demand.

 $$
 {y = 46.67x − 75649.97}